Opentrons/opentrons/api/docs/v2/new_pipette.rst

 Opentrons pipettes aspirate or dispense at different rates.
-These flow rates can be changed on a loaded :py:class:`.InstrumentContext` at any time, in units of µL/sec by altering :py:attr:`.InstrumentContext.flow_rate`.
+These flow rates can be changed on a loaded :py:class:`.InstrumentContext` at any time, in units of µL/sec by altering :py:obj:`.InstrumentContext.flow_rate`.
 This has the following attributes:

 * ``InstrumentContext.flow_rate.aspirate``: The aspirate flow rate, in µL/s
 * ``InstrumentContext.flow_rate.dispense``: The dispense flow rate, in µL/s